OFCCP Regulations: What Federal Contractors Need to Know

 Be sure to understand the OFCCP before your business seeks its first Federal contract.
 If you are already a Federal contractor, use the information below to review your business’ regulatory compliance, including some that are brand new.
 Your next compliance evaluation could be sooner than you think.
-You can also clarify how OFCCP affects your recruiting process with Monster by signing up for free OFCCP Monster Functionality Training.

 What Does the OFCCP Do?

 The purpose of the OFCCP is to ensure that businesses with contracts of at least $10,000 with the Federal government do not discriminate and that they take affirmative action in hiring.